 According to the Centers for Disease Control and Prevention (CDC), slip and falls are the most common work accidents in offices and cause the most disabling injuries.
-Office workers have more than double the risk than non-office workers of suffering a disabling injury in a fall.
+Office workers have more than double the risk of non-office workers suffering a disabling injury in a fall.
 Injuries from slip and falls can include:

 Falls can result from tripping on electrical cords, loose carpeting, open drawers or files, or objects left in hallways.
 Office workers can also fall when they use a chair instead of a ladder, bend to reach something from a seated position in an unstable chair, or slip on a wet floor.

 Ergonomics refers to workplace design related to efficiency and prevention of injury.
 Ergonomic injuries may stem from poor posture, lack of ergonomically correct equipment, and repetitive motion.
-These injuries include eye strain, musculoskeletal disorders of the neck, shoulders and back, and repetitive stress injuries such as carpal tunnel syndrome, tendonitis, and bursitis.
+These injuries include eye strain, musculoskeletal disorders of the neck, shoulders, and back, and repetitive stress injuries such as carpal tunnel syndrome, tendonitis, and bursitis.

-A lack of adjustable equipment, such as a desk, chair, keyboard, or mouse, can force an employee to adopt unnatural and uncomfortable posture that puts unnecessary strain on the muscles being used.
+A lack of adjustable equipment, such as a desk, chair, keyboard, or mouse, can force an employee to adopt an unnatural and uncomfortable posture that puts unnecessary strain on the muscles being used.
 Over time, the repetition of the same task causes injuries to those muscles.
 Repetitive stress injuries can start off as pain, fatigue, or muscle weakness.
 If left untreated, severe cases can leave a worker unable to accomplish daily tasks such as writing or typing.